 Explore these and other Hard Truths with David Vance and ilana mercer:

-CATEGORIES: COVID-19, Democrats, Healthcare, Individual rights, Left-liberalism, Libertarianism, Natural Law, Natural rights, Political Philosophy, Political Theory, Private Property Rights, Republicans, Socialized Medicine
+CATEGORIES: COVID-19, Democrats, Healthcare, Individual rights, Left-liberalism, Libertarianism, Medicine, Natural Law, Natural rights, Political Philosophy, Political Theory, Private Property Rights, Republicans, Socialized Medicine